foundation/foundation-rails/README.md

 ### Motion-UI

 [Motion UI](https://github.com/zurb/motion-ui) is a Sass library for creating flexible UI transitions and animations, and it comes packaged with the `foundation-rails` gem.
-To use Motion-UI, uncomment the following lines from `foundation_and_overrides.scss`:
+To use Motion UI, uncomment the following lines from `foundation_and_overrides.scss`:

     // @import 'motion-ui/motion-ui';
     // @include motion-ui-transitions;